 Taking Home the Prize

-In October, U-M emeritus professor Gerard Mourou earned one of the world’s most coveted distinctions: the Nobel Prize.
+In October, U-M emeritus engineering professor Gerard Mourou earned one of the world’s most coveted distinctions: the Nobel Prize.
 Recognized for his work in physics, Mourou has taken his place among others in the University community whom the Nobel Committee has recognized for their work in chemistry, literature, peace, physics, and physiology or medicine.
 The committee also confers the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.

 In this list, Michigan Alumnus provides a snapshot of each laureate who had an affiliation with the University, whether as an alumnus or faculty member (even though some faculty members received their awards while at other institutions).
 Those who had a short-term relationship, such as visiting professors, are not listed here.